 Climate Commitments: As a signatory to international climate agreements, Bangladesh is committed to increasing its share of renewable energy, and local manufacturing is key to meeting these targets at scale.

-This strategic alignment means investors in the solar sector are more than market participants—they are partners in a national project.
+This strategic alignment means investors in the solar sector are more than just market participants—they are partners in a national project.
 This partnership is reflected in the tangible financial support on offer.

 A Breakdown of Key Financial Incentives

-The government, primarily through the Bangladesh Investment Development Authority (BIDA), offers a suite of incentives to reduce the initial financial burden and enhance the long-term profitability of new manufacturing ventures.
+The government, primarily through the Bangladesh Investment Development Authority (BIDA), offers a suite of incentives designed to reduce the initial financial burden and enhance the long-term profitability of new manufacturing ventures.
 Understanding these mechanisms is essential for building an accurate financial model.

 1. Corporate Tax Holidays